 4.5 Intergiro reserves the right to defer the settlement of Proceeds for a specified period in the event that the Merchant’s financial information indicates a deterioration in its financial position.
 When the Merchant’s financial condition and its risk profile have improved, in Intergiro’s opinion, Intergiro will settle the withheld Proceeds (or parts thereof depending upon Intergiro’s risk exposure calculation).
 In case this happens, Intergiro will keep the Merchant informed unless Intergiro is prohibited from doing so under applicable laws.

 4.6 The Merchant acknowledges that Intergiro may implement transaction volume limitations on the Merchant’s Transactions to comply with Intergiro’s risk appetite.

 - Intergiro’s provision of the Card Acquiring Services is dependent upon receipt of the requested Card Transaction data in the right form from the Merchant and the Merchant will take all appropriate measures to prevent misuse, loss or theft of Card Transaction data;

-- to the extent applicable, upon the Merchant’s receipt of reporting statements, the Merchant will promptly review these and notify Intergiro immediately if any discrepancy is found or in case the Merchant has reason to believe a Transaction has not been authorised, is fraudulent or illegal.
+- to the extent applicable, upon the Merchant’s receipt of reporting statements, the Merchant will promptly review these and notify Intergiro as soon as reasonably possible if any discrepancy is found or in case the Merchant has reason to believe a Transaction has not been authorised, is fraudulent or illegal.
 Upon receipt of notice, Intergiro shall investigate and take appropriate action, which may include reporting to Card Schemes and / or any other appropriate authorities.

 - it complies with all laws applicable to its legal entity and business activities;